oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 We can identify different levels of **isolation**: physical isolation, logical isolation, and network traffic isolation.

-* **Physical isolation** can be achieved using the various realm options offered by OCI such as Dedicated Regions (DRCC), Isolated Regions (for mission-critical or classified workloads), and Alloy (for cloud service providers).
+* **Physical isolation** can be achieved using the various dedicated cloud deployment options such as Dedicated Regions (DRCC), Isolated Regions (for mission-critical or classified workloads), and Alloy (for partners building their own cloud solutions).
 * **Logical isolation** can be implemented using compartments and tenancies.
 * **Network isolation** can be achieved by following best practices in network infrastructure, such as using a hub-and-spoke models.
+Customer networking is done in the Data Plane with the option to define required networking gateways like Internet Gateway and NAT Gateway.
+Data Plane is separate from Control Plane used for managing OCI with it's own separate networking managed by Oracle.

 OCI landing zone blueprints address all three types of isolation, meeting any customer requirements.